How to properly prepare irrigation system for winter

 Dismantle drip tape

-Disconnect drip tape from start connectors on main hose.
-Carefully remove tape from beds, wind on hand or stake.
-Shake off soil and dirt residue.
-Lay tape in sun for 2-3 hours for complete drying.
-After drying roll into rolls 30-40 cm diameter - tape won't deform.
-For each roll write length on paper label.
+Disconnect the drip tape from the start connectors on the mainline hose.
+Carefully remove the tape from the beds and wind it around your hand or a peg.
+Shake off any remaining soil and debris.
+Lay the tape out to dry for 2–3 hours — preferably in shade or under a canopy with airflow, NOT in direct sunlight: UV radiation accelerates polyethylene degradation.
+Once dry, coil into rolls 30–40 cm in diameter so the tape does not deform.
+Label each roll with its length on a paper tag.

 Life hack: Sort tape by emitter spacing and thickness.
 In spring this saves much time restoring system.